Spotifyd/spotifyd/README.md

 ## Configuration
 Configuration is done by placing a config file called `.spotifyd.rc` in the `$HOME` dir of whoever runs spotifyd.
 An example is provided.
-This file contains the port (or path if unix socket) that spotifyd should listen on and, optionally, the username and password to sign in with.
+There are several configuration options available.
+The port (or path if a unix socket is being used) specifies where spotifyd should listen.
+The bitrate option tells spotifyd the preferred streaming bitrate.
+Acceptable values include 96, 160, and 320.
+A username and password can optionally be provided so that spotifyd doesn't have to prompt for them when it launches.

 ### Autostart
 If you want spotifyd to start at boot you need to add some sort of init script.